How to get an International Driving Licence Sri Lanka (updated 2019)

 If you have an IDP or your own country license that has an endorsement for cars (Type B), the AAC will write “3WHEEL” specifically onto you license.
 Just remember to ask if you go in and do it yourself!
-In other countries this is covered under Type A, and the IDP even states “three wheel” under Type A… I know.
+In other countries this is covered under Type A, and the IDP even states “three wheel” under Type A… we know.
 The Automobile Association of Ceylon gives a tuktuk license if you have a Type B (car) endorsement.

 2) With a Normal Driving License